The Wolves (play): Production history

 The play had a workshop at Playwrights Horizons Theater School in 2015 in association with Clubbed Thumb, where the play had been developed.

 The play was originally produced Off-Broadway at The Duke on 42nd Street by The Playwrights Realm in association with New York Stage & Film and Vassar's Powerhouse Theatre season.
 The play opened on August 29, 2016, officially on September 11, 2016 and closed on September 29, 2016.
 The play re-opened at The Duke on November 29, 2016 and closed on December 29, 2016 with additional support from commercial producers Scott Rudin and Eli Bush.
 It subsequently returned to an Off-Broadway engagement at Lincoln Center Theater’s Mitzi Newhouse Theater on November 1, 2017 and closed on January 7, 2018.
 The play was directed by Lila Neugebauer.

 The play had its European premiere at Theatre Royal Stratford East in October 2018, directed by Ellen McDougall (Artistic Director of Gate Theatre).

 Characters and original cast

 Honors and awards

-It received the American Playwriting Foundation's inaugural Relentless Award in 2015, and was a New York Times Critic's Pick.
+The Wolves received the American Playwriting Foundation's inaugural Relentless Award in 2015, and was a New York Times Critic's Pick.
 The Economist reviewer wrote: "She has penned an absorbing portrait of female adolescence in The Wolves".
 The play was a finalist in 2015-16 for the Susan Smith Blackburn Prize.
 The play won the 2017 Obie Award for Ensemble work.
 The play was a finalist for the 2017 Pulitzer Prize for Drama.
 The committee wrote: "For a timely play about a girls’ high school soccer team that illuminates with the unmistakable ping of reality the way young selves are formed when innate character clashes with external challenges."